-The magnitude of this category is significant.
+The magnitude of this category is high.
 The company has financed under this category several different programs to support communities.
-Eligible projects include the construction of neighborhood centers, drinking water systems for rural areas, programs to support local employment, educational programs (including teacher training, scholarships and promotion of reading), among others.
+The company reported that eligible projects include investments to expand access to drinking water, especially in rural areas, and education initiatives.
 The target population includes individuals within the 40% most vulnerable classification according to the Chilean socioeconomic classification system.
-While we acknowledge the positive social contribution of these programs and the vulnerability of the target population, there is no clarity on whether the benefits for the target population will be long term in nature for all financed projects.